solana-labs/solana/book/src/transaction-fees.md

 the cluster and the remaining balance is checked.
 It smells of exactly what we dislike about Ethereum's "gas", non-determinism.

-## Implementation Status

-This design is not yet implemented, but is written as though it has been.
-Once implemented, delete this comment.

 ### Congestion-driven fees

 Each validator uses *signatures per slot* (SPS) to estimate network congestion and *SPS target* to estimate the desired processing capacity of the cluster.
-The validator learns the SPS target from the genesis block, whereas it calculates SPS from the ledger data in the previous epoch.
+The validator learns the SPS target from the genesis block, whereas it calculates SPS from recently processed transactions.
+The genesis block also defines a target `lamports_per_signature`, which is the fee to charge per signature when the cluster is operating at *SPS target*.

 ### Calculating fees